Understanding the 4 Plants Cup

-- A tracking number is required and an adults signature is required for delivery.
+- A tracking number is not required but recommended and an adults signature is required for delivery.

 - 1 gram of dried flower is equal to 0.25 grams of concentrates.
 Therefore you will submit 7 grams of concentrate to stay under the 30g equivalent limit

 - This may come from more than one plant if you choose.
 Samples should be packaged in parchment paper in a ziplock bag or glass container.

 - NO SOLVENTS are allowed, only heat and pressure may be used for the production of your submission.